Blaenavon Ironworks: 20th and 21st centuries

 In 1904 the ironworks ceased production completely.
 Work restarted briefly in 1924 but was commercially unviable.
 The forges at the site were still being used and helped with the production of steel shell during both world wars but was mostly used as a storage yard for the National Coal Board.

 In 1959 novelist Alexander Cordell set his most famous novel, Rape of the Fair Country at the ironworks and in the surrounding area at the height of the industrial revolution.
 At around the same time, industrial archaeology began to emerge as a discipline and the site was spared the fate of so many other 18th–19th century industrial works.
 In 1974 the conservation of the ironworks began.
 Shortly after statutory protection was provided for various sites in Blaenavon including the ironworks.
 In 2001, the site underwent a major restoration.
 The 160-year old cast iron columns at the top of the tower were taken down and the iron frame was recast and painted.
 The site is now in the care of Cadw.
+Since 2024, Cadw, who manage the site, use the Welsh spelling "Blaenafon" rather than "Blaenavon" in English, as part of an effort to standardise the names in both languages.